-Business asset disposal relief can reduce the rate of capital gains tax due on disposal of qualifying assets and all or part of your business from 20% to 10%.
+Business asset disposal relief can reduce the rate of capital gains tax due on the disposal of qualifying assets and all or part of your business from 20% to 10%.
 Prior to 6 April 2020, this relief was known as entrepreneurs' relief.

-To qualify, you must have owned the business - either as a sole trader or in a business partnership - for the last two years.
+To qualify, you must have owned the business for the last two years - either as a sole trader or in a business partnership.

-If you sell shares or securities, you may also qualify if you have been an employee or office holder of a 'trading' company for two years up to the date the shares are sold.
+If you sell shares or securities, you may also qualify for the relief if you have been an employee or office holder of a 'trading' company for two years up to the date the shares are sold.

 You must also have at least 5% of both the shares and voting rights, plus be entitled to at least 5% of either the profits that are available for distribution and the assets on winding up, or the disposal proceeds if the company is sold.

-Different rules apply to shares from an Enterprise Management Incentive Scheme.
+Different rules apply to shares from an enterprise management incentive scheme.